Provoking Interpretation – Geneticists have Gregor Mendel; Underwater Explorers have Jacques Cousteau; Heritage Interpreters have… Freeman Tilden.

 My best pun ever is probably The Nest Best Thing – used as the title for an article on artificial nests for house martins.
 But yes, you can overdo the puns.

 If you don’t want to use this kind of wordplay, you could perhaps use an appropriate idiom or saying instead.
 (But beware: this may confuse visitors whose first language isn’t English!).
-An example would be Beating around the Bush (perhaps on a panel about habitat management).
+An example would be Beating around the Bush (perhaps on information boards about habitat management).

 Or, you could simply use your imagination and write something a bit more intriguing (and therefore provocative) than just the actual name of the topic.
-For example, a panel about pond life could instead be headed Fancy a Dip?; a panel about hedgelaying could instead be headed A Living Fence and a panel about nettles could instead be headed Ouch!
+For example, outdoor notice boards about pond life could instead be headed Fancy a Dip?; a panel about hedgelaying could instead be headed A Living Fence and a public footpath sign about nettles could instead be headed Ouch!

 Questions, such as: Why do some parts of this park look so overgrown and untidy?
 (For example to introduce a panel about habitats) may also attract attention, as they may echo the visitors’ own thoughts.